UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Gexa Energy provides 100% renewable plans, whereas APG&E typically uses the standard Texas grid mix.

-APG&E generally supplies power from the standard Texas grid mix, which includes a combination of natural gas, coal, wind, solar, and nuclear energy.
+APG&E generally supplies power from the standard Texas grid mix, which includes a heavy reliance on natural gas and coal, alongside growing renewable sectors.
 While you can sometimes find green options with APG&E, they are not the core focus of their business model.
-For a deeper look at how renewable energy serves the state, the U.S. Energy Information Administration (EIA) provides detailed statistics on Texas energy production.
+For a deeper look at how renewable energy serves the state, the U.S. Energy Information Administration (EIA) provides highly detailed statistics on Texas energy production.

 How To Read The Electricity Facts Label For Both Providers

-Ultimately, the battle between Gexa Energy and APG&E comes down to your lifestyle and your home’s energy profile.
-There is no single “best” provider in Texas — only the provider that best fits your specific usage habits.
-By reviewing your past electricity bills, you can determine your average monthly consumption and make an informed decision that lowers your electric bill and eliminates billing stress.
+When you are ready to switch electricity providers, Texas regulations make the process entirely seamless without any interruption to your power.
+Ultimately, the battle between Gexa Energy and APG&E comes down to your home’s energy profile.
+By reviewing your past electricity bills, you can determine your average monthly consumption and make an informed decision that successfully lowers your electric bill.

-Choose Gexa Energy if: You live in a medium-to-large home where you consistently use over 1,000 kWh per month, you are committed to supporting 100% renewable energy, and you are comfortable monitoring your usage to ensure you hit necessary credit thresholds.
+Choose Gexa Energy if you live in a medium-to-large home where you consistently use over 1,000 kWh per month, you are committed to supporting 100% renewable energy, and you are entirely comfortable monitoring your smart meter to ensure you hit necessary credit thresholds.

-Choose APG&E if: You live in an apartment or highly energy-efficient home with low overall usage, you prefer a simple bill without complex math or credit cliffs, and you want a transparent fixed rate that doesn’t fluctuate wildly based on your consumption habits.
+Choose APG&E if you live in an apartment or highly energy-efficient home with low overall usage, you prefer a simple bill without complex math, and you want a transparent fixed rate that doesn’t fluctuate wildly based on your lifestyle changes.

 Frequently Asked Questions About Gexa Energy And APG&E

-It depends entirely on your usage.
-Gexa Energy is often cheaper on paper due to generous bill credits, but only if you use between 1,000 and 2,000 kWh per month.
-If your usage falls outside that window, APG&E’s simple fixed rates will likely result in a lower monthly bill.
+It depends entirely on your usage habits.
+Gexa Energy frequently offers cheaper effective rates if you land inside their bill credit sweet spot (usually between 1,000 and 2,000 kWh).
+If your usage falls outside that window, APG&E’s simple fixed rates will often result in a much cheaper monthly bill.

 What happens if I don’t use enough electricity on a Gexa Energy bill credit plan?